marnelfr/back-to-symfony/README.md

 The service maybe asked several time, it'll be instantiated once and the container will return the same one instance.\
 However, every service in the container is not autowireable.
-Those who actually are can be display by the command ``debug:autowiring``.
+Those who actually are can be displayed by the command ``debug:autowiring``.

 ## Environments
 We have three environments in symfony: prod, dev, and test.
 At the entry point of our app, the Kernel is instantiated with our environment and the debug mode.\
 Base on that, our config files are loaded.
-We can have 3 types of config for each environment.
+We can have 3 type of config, one for each environment.
 The default config is loaded and then overwrite by the configuration of our environment.